What Will the Neighbors Say?

 IN RESIDENCE: August 8- 28, 2017

-This August Experimental Bitch Presents, Bitchin’ Mondays: workshops with artists all day!
-Bitchin’ new work, Pussy Play Readings, music, dance by night!
-Stay tuned for artist announcements!
+This August Experimental Bitch Presents, Bitchin Mondays: classes with artists, Bitchin new work, Pussy Play Readings, music & dancing!
+Check out EBP Facebook page for artist announcements!

 Experimental Bitch Presents is an artist collective spanning both coasts (LA & NYC), providing production backing and artistic gifts, services and support.
 An inclusive community, we welcome, celebrate, and represent artists from all mediums who reflect the diversity of Mother Earth, as it relates to race, ethnicity, gender, religion, sexual orientation, socio-economic class and physical ability.
 We are passionate about the urgency and responsibility of the artist to confront the present!
 Our artists embrace the the necessity of feminism and safe spaces for women, queerfolx and oppressed peoples in art: SUPPRESSION OF WOMEN SUPPRESSES US ALL!
 Our artists encourage and incorporate the future discourse on gender in their lives and works.